wolfenden-m/multi_objective_optimization/README.md

 shows application of the full MOO/MCDM process from initial problem context to final solution(s):
 ### Part 1 (Problem Introduction)
-Introduction to Pareto theory: explaination of concepts like dominence, optimality, the Pareto front Ground-truth solution space: Because the problem size is manageable, all possible solutions are enumerated.
+Introduction to Pareto theory: explaination of concepts like dominence, optimality, the Pareto front
+Ground-truth solution space: Because the problem size is manageable, all possible solutions are enumerated.
 This allows us to compute the true Pareto front and use it as a reference when evaluating algorithms.
+2D Representation of the full solution space w/ the true Pareto front (split across three plots due to 3 objectives -> 2 dimensions, 3D Plotly plots in notebook):

 ### Part 2 (MOO Algorithms)
+Explanation of why algorithms are necessary for complex MOO problems, and the principles of evolutioary programming.
-Several MOEAs are implemented and compared, including:
+Several algorithms are implemented and compared, including:
 - NSGA-II
 - SPEA2
 - MOEA/D
 - SMS-EMOA

 These are used to approximate the Pareto front and analyze how different algorithmic biases affect results.
+We want to approximate as much of the true Pareto front as possible, as fast as possible, and comparison involves visual inspection of solution space:

+and numerical metrics:

 ### Part 3 (Decision-making methods (MCDM))
 After generating Pareto-optimal solutions, multiple decision-making approaches are applied to select a final solution, including:
 - Weighted sum methods
 - TOPSIS
 - Knee-point selection

 This reflects how MOO is used in practice: optimize first, decide later.
+When applicable, visuals showing how the method selects its point are displayed.

 ### Part 4 (LLM-powered explainer chatbot):
 A LangChain RAG chatbot is included that:
 - Reads the project notebooks and reference material
 - Answers conceptual questions about MOO/MCDM
 - Explains why different algorithms behave differently
-- Helps users decide what method to use for their own problems The chatbot indexes:
+- Helps users decide what method to use for their own problems
+The chatbot indexes:
 - Project notebooks
 - A conceptual MOO/MCDM reference
 - External decision-making resources

+Some examples:

 # This project demonstrates
 - Pareto optimality and tradeoffs